MeijerM1/NS_Telegram_Bot/README.md

 4. You will now receive notifications about your stations at the given time

 ## Full command list
+A command can be executed by starting a message with a '/', the command name and optional parameters.

 - addStation [stationName]: Add the given station to your station list.
 - addTime [hh:mm]: Add a time to receive notifications on.
 - help: Display list of commands